Pulp Engine Document Rendering

 Async batch rendering

-POST /render/batch/async (PDF and DOCX) returns a job id, delivers results via webhook callback, and survives restarts with a durable DLQ.
+POST /render/batch/async (PDF) and …/batch/async/docx return a job id, deliver results via webhook callback, and survive restarts with a durable DLQ.

 Scheduling & delivery